 As you can see, the list of car seats that aren’t FAA approved is extremely short.
 Nearly every American car seat is approved for planes!
 Of course you’ll want to make sure you have the skinny on flying with a car seat before you take off.

 Airplane seatbelts don’t generally fit kids under 40lbs, so if you’re flying with a child smaller than that it’s recommended that you bring either a car seat or CARES harness to keep them safe.
-I recommend aiming for a narrow, lightweight car seat to increase the chances that it actually fits in the seat; we’ve never had an issue per se, but did come awfully close a few times.
+I recommend aiming for a narrow, lightweight car seat to increase the chances that it actually fits in the seat; we’ve never had an issue per se, but did come awfully close a few times – and that’s with car seats that are known to be good for flying.

 If you’re shopping for an airline-approved car seat, you’ll want to look at these options depending on the age of your child: